top of page

 Nara etatsugamatattvārthagrahaṇaṁ kevalaṁ taddivyaprasādataḥ sambhāvyam||47||

-Understanding (grahaṇam) this (etad) simple (sugama) truth (tattvārtha) about the limited individual (nare) is possible (kevalam… sambhāvyam) only by His divine favor (tad-divya-prasādataḥ).
+Understanding (grahaṇam) this (etad) simple (sugama) truth (tattvārtha) about the limited individual (nare) is only possible (kevalam… sambhāvyam) by His divine favor (tad-divya-prasādataḥ).

-47. Understanding this simple truth about the limited individual is possible only by His divine favor.
+47. Understanding this simple truth about the limited individual is only possible by His divine favor.

-2. In the form of the sixty-four non-dualistic Bhairavāgama-s.
+2. In the form of the sixty-four non-dualistic Bhairavāgama-s,

 Buddhikalpanāmātreṇaiva janamāgantumanalametadgrahaṇam||48||

-This (etad) understanding (grahaṇam) cannot (analam) come (āgantum) to a person (janam) by mere (mātreṇa eva) intellectual (buddhi ) speculation (kalpanā ) .
+This (etad) understanding (grahaṇam) cannot (analam) come (āgantum) to a person (janam) by means of mere (mātreṇa eva) intellectual (buddhi) speculation (kalpanā).

 Yogyatarkārthe bauddhājñānaṁ vināśayitavyam||49||

-For proper reasoning (yogya-tarka-arthe), bauddhājñāna or intellectual ignorance (bauddha-ajñānam) must be dissolved (vināśayitavyam).
+To reason adequately (yogya-tarka-arthe), bauddhājñāna or intellectual ignorance (bauddha-ajñānam) must be dissolved (vināśayitavyam).

 बौद्धाज्ञानं देहप्राणादावात्ममानित्वम्॥५० ॥